 Groundwater is contaminated with similar compounds and potential health effects could occur if the water was used as a drinking water supply.
 However, there is little chance for people to ingest the groundwater contaminants, as the aquifer is not otherwise usable for drinking in the area and all homes are connected to the municipal water supply.

 EPA completed cleanup actions at the Lower Ecorse Creek site in 2003 and later deleted the site from the NPL in July 2005.
-However, EPA still conducts five-year reviews (FYR) at the site because hazardous substances remain (covered) on site under a portion of the site currently used as the city park.
-EPA conducted the latest FYR in 2011 and evaluated the efficacy of the required institutional controls (ICs) for the site as well as the monitoring and maintenance work that the city of Wyandotte performs on the soil cover in the park.
-Institutional controls are legal or administrative controls that are attached to properties to prevent interference with constructed cleanup remedies or to prevent use of residually contaminated media such as groundwater.
+However, EPA still conducts five-year reviews (FYRs) at the site because hazardous substances remain (covered) on site under a portion of the site currently used as the city park.
+EPA completed the latest FYR in 2011, which evaluated the efficacy of the required institutional controls (ICs) for the site as well as the monitoring and maintenance work that the city of Wyandotte performs on the soil cover in the park.
+ICs are legal or administrative controls that are attached to properties to prevent interference with constructed cleanup remedies or to prevent use of residually contaminated media such as groundwater.
 EPA requires the city to protect the integrity of the soil cover and to control the use of the park area to prevent potential exposure to buried contaminants.
 The city has complied with the requirements to implement deed restrictions and maintain the soil cover in the park.

 In November 1993, EPA conducted a time-critical removal action at a portion of the site.
 EPA excavated cyanide-contaminated soil from four lots and disposed of it off site.
 EPA also repaired the foundations of several residences that had deteriorated due to the acidic nature of the Prussian blue.